 3. STAY TOP OF MIND.

-Prepare passive marketing to always steer prospects your way when they are “ready to buy” (just like when you’re ready to buy a car, you notice all those billboards and car commercials you ignored before).
+Prepare passive insurance-based marketing to always steer prospects your way when they are “ready to buy” (just like when you’re ready to buy a car, you notice all those billboards and car commercials you ignored before).
 This means being top-of-mind with an established reputation through content marketing, social media, blogging, press releases, and social proof.
 This can extend beyond your own copy — many top agencies make a habit of commenting on national news stories simply to get their name in the paper.